French Renaissance architecture: Last projects

 After the death of King Henry II, France was torn by the outbreak of the French Wars of Religion, which largely pushed aside architecture and design.
 Nonetheless, a few last Renaissance projects were launched, largely inspired by Catherine de Medici, the widow of Henry II.
 The most important project of the period was the new Tuileries Palace.
 It was designed by the chief royal architect, Philibert Delorme, in response to the Queen's wish for a modern palace with a large park on what was then the edge of the city.
-It featured a central pavilion with low wings composed of arcades topped by a residential floor with alternating dormer windows triangular frontons.
-All the facades lavishly decorated in the Italian Renaissance style, including elongated sculpted figures inspired by the works of Michelangelo.
+It featured a central pavilion with low wings composed of arcades topped by a residential floor with alternating dormer windows under triangular frontons.
+All the facades were lavishly decorated in the Italian Renaissance style, including elongated sculpted figures inspired by the works of Michelangelo.
 After the death of Delorme in 1570, the task was taken up by Jean Bullant, but then it was interrupted again by the Saint Bartholomew's Day Massacre in 1572, and was not completed until decades later.
 The decorations invented by Delorme included a new style of classical columns, French Corinthian, banded with several ornamental rings.

 Catherine de Medici also imposed the Italian style at Fontainebleau, with the construction of a new wing, the Aile de la Belle Chiminée (wing of the beautiful chimney).
 The facade was designed by Francesco Primaticcio and featured a combination of Italian and French elements; pilasters, statues in niches, a high roof with lucarnes, a central frontispiece resembling Italian church architecture, and two diverging stairways.

 The second plan of the Château de Verneuil (since demolished) by the young architect Salomon de Brosse (1576) was another landmark of the late French Renaissance style.
 It was commanded by Henry IV of France.
 Its symmetry, corner pavilions, twin pilasters, discreet roof, absence of lucarnes and its rotunda at the entrance made it a concise summary of the French Renaissance style at the end of the 16th century.

 Catherine de Medici also commissioned additions to the Château de Chenonceau.
 The bridge over the Cher river had been built by Philibert Delorme.
-After his death in 1570, Catherine asked Jean Bullant to built a picturesque gallery (1576) atop the bridge.
+After his death in 1570, Catherine asked Jean Bullant to build a picturesque gallery (1576) atop the bridge.
 A much larger ensemble of buildings around the bridge was planned by Bullant, but was never built.